-Based in Bristol, the city that can claim more than it’s fair share of famous names including author J.K.
-Rowling, Top Gear presenter James May, comedian Lee Evans, and even Banksy & Hollywood legend Carey Grant no less.
+Based in Bristol, the city that can claim more than its fair share of famous names including author J.K.
+Rowling, Top Gear presenter James May, comedian Lee Evans, and even Banksy & Hollywood legend Cary Grant no less.

-The 90’s gave us the World Wide Web and credit card technology, first used in ATM machines would soon find there way into factories & offices in the form of magnetic swipe cards for clocking in and out.
-Replacing the now rather dog-eared looking clocking in time cards.
+The 90’s gave us the World Wide Web and credit card technology, first used in ATM machines that would soon find their way into factories & offices in the form of magnetic swipe cards for clocking in and out.
+Replacing the now rather dogeared clocking in time cards.
 All hinting at what today’s time and attendance systems would eventually look like. facetime was also the first company to introduce biometric clocking in systems to the UK.
 Those early biometric recognition systems measured the length of your finger (geometrics), the forerunner of today’s biometric hand scanner.
-Low cost and compact usage on everyday gadgets has made fingerprint recognition systems more popular amongst the public.
-Though for use in time attendance & payroll management, where an all-inclusive ‘no gimmicks’ reliable biometric solution is paramount, the biometric hand scanner boasting a zero rejection rate and the ability to work in the harshest of environments has made it the industries favourite.
-Designed & manufactured in the USA by one of the worlds largest development companies Ingersoll Rand, have produced an outstanding piece of technology facetime offer as a bolt-on biometric solution.
+However, low cost and compact usage on everyday gadgets has made fingerprint recognition systems more popular amongst the public.
+Though for use in time attendance & payroll management, where an all-inclusive ‘no gimmicks’ reliable biometric solution is paramount, the biometric hand scanner boasting a zero rejection rate, and the ability to work in the harshest of environments has made it the industries favourite.
+Designed & manufactured in the USA by one of the worlds largest development companies Ingersoll Rand, have produced an outstanding piece of technology facetime offer as a bolt-on robust biometric solution.
 Delving further into what makes facetime this forward thinking company tick.
-By this time, technology was changing at a rate faster than a political parties manifesto.
+By this time technology was changing at a rate faster than a political parties manifesto.
 As an independent dealer, facetime had no say in product development frustrating as it was.
 Even the best systems of the day lacked something customers wanted.
-All that was about to pay dividends, but not before everyone could breath a sigh of relief when the Y2 millennium bug didn’t bring our world crashing to an end.
-Once that was out the way, the later part of 2000 brings joy of a different kind to every struggling payroll manager up and down the country.
+All that was about to pay dividends, but not before everyone was able to breathe a sigh of relief when the Y2 millennium bug didn’t bring our world come crashing to an end.
+Once that was out the way, the later part of 2000 brought joy of a different kind to every struggling payroll manager up and down the country.

-Like good wine – in 2008, facetime reaches maturity, taking what they learnt during those formidable years to another dimension.
+Like good wine, in 2008 facetime reaches maturity, taking what they learnt during those formidable years to another dimension.
 Can at last grant every pay clerks wish, and perhaps even rescue those who by now are buried under a sea of timesheets no doubt.
-As the celebratory cork flies out the bottle do you know what’s truely remarkable about all this, in an age where everything is produced in plastic with ‘Made in China’ stamped on the back? facetime are one of a few UK companies that offer an integrated hardware & software solution.
+As the celebratory cork flies out the bottle, do you know what’s truly remarkable about all this, in an age where everything is produced in plastic with ‘Made in China’ stamped on the back? facetime are one of a few UK companies that offer an integrated hardware & software solution.
 The result, is an impressive ‘live’ time and attendance system working seamlessly together they say your business will never outgrow.

 Manufactured by skilled technicians, every clocking terminal is made to order and created for a specific purpose.
 Upon first glance, their uniquely designed fire resistant metal cased clocking terminals sets them apart from the competition.
 Using only the right materials to help ensure that all important fire roll call report (in real-time) has a greater chance of reaching the desired location.

 It’s taken a few turns on the clock face to produce a time and attendance system as special as this, one they can proudly claim is another great British achievement.
 Though facetime have surprisingly been rather quiet about their achievements in the industry.
-Consulted by the BBC, law enforcement and even the intelligence services, it would seem it hasn’t gone unnoticed as company director Mark Churchill explains:
+Consulted by the BBC, law enforcement and even the intelligence services it would seem it hasn’t gone unnoticed.
+Company director Mark Churchill explains:

-Arguably, employees are one of your biggest overheads.
-An effective employee time management system will help certainly businesses keep these costs under control.
-The savings can be quite staggering.
-Thousands, if not tens of thousands of pounds every year my research indicates.
-As a UK developer, means facetime are able to offer solutions that are more in tune with UK businesses.
-Thanks also to their bespoke software creation service.
+Arguably, employees are one of businesses biggest overheads.
+An effective employee time management system will certainly help keep these costs under control & provide better management planning.
+The savings can be quite staggering… thousands, if not tens of thousands of pounds every year my research indicates.
+As a UK developer, means facetime are able to offer solutions that are more in tune with UK businesses, thanks also to their bespoke software creation service.
 All of which is very important for getting the right results for your specific business.
-The challenges they face today, is to meet ever-increasing customer demands that have become more regulatory in nature, while staying true to their company slogan; ‘keeping good time since 1983’.
+The challenges they face today is to meet ever-increasing customer demands that have become more regulatory in nature, while staying true to their company slogan; ‘keeping good time since 1983’.
 Ironic as it may sound… only time will tell.